dmrschmidt/DSWaveformImage/README.md

 * use carthage: `github "dmrschmidt/DSWaveformImage" ~> 5.0`
 * use cocoapods: `pod 'DSWaveformImage', '~> 5.0'`
+* manually: checkout the repo and build the DSWaveformImage.framework, then add to your project
-* or add the DSWaveformImage folder directly into your project.
+* or simply add the DSWaveformImage folder directly into your project.

 Usage
 -----